gael-vanderlee/whai/README.md

 - Environment constraints (what you can/can't do, security policies)
 - Project-specific context (tools in use, conventions, setup)

-Define it once, use it everywhere.
-Roles are stored in `~/.config/whai/roles/` as Markdown files with YAML frontmatter.
-The default role can be defined in the config.

 ```bash
 # Create a new role
 whai role create my-workflow